 Second Helpings Atlanta

-TechBridge is a national nonprofit, headquartered in Atlanta, with a mission of breaking the cycle of generational poverty through the innovative use of technology to transform nonprofit and community impact.
-TechBridge focuses on supporting nonprofits in four pillars: hunger relief, homeless support, social justice, and workforce development.
-TechBridge provides technology career programming to provide technical instruction that leads to living wage employment in the tech industry.
+TechBridge is a national nonprofit headquartered in Atlanta.
+Their mission is to break the cycle of generational poverty through the innovative use of technology, transforming nonprofit and community impact.
+TechBridge supports nonprofits in four pillars: hunger relief, homeless support, social justice, and workforce development.
+TechBridge also provides technology career programming to provide technical instruction leading to living wage employment in the tech industry.